-It’s fair to say that everyone has an opinion on Donald Trump: the Republican billionaire with a self-financed campaign, who has thrown the GOP primaries into disarray.
-The internet is rife with entertaining labels: ‘short-fingered vulgarian’, ‘the kind of person who goes to the superbowl and thinks the people in the huddle are talking about him’, ‘Gollum’ (thanks Rand Paul), and by an enamoured few, ‘messiah’.
+Everyone has an opinion on Donald Trump: the Republican billionaire with a self-financed campaign, who has thrown the GOP primaries into disarray.
+The internet is rife with entertaining labels: ‘short-fingered vulgarian’, ‘the kind of person who goes to the superbowl and thinks the people in the huddle are talking about him’, ‘Gollum’ (thank you Rand Paul), and by an enamoured few, ‘messiah’.
 If all publicity really is good publicity, then Trump has the best PR men on the planet.

 But there’s been a theory circulating for a while now that ‘The Donald’ is not everything he seems.
 As with all things Trump, it is improbable but highly entertaining; a Democrat in the past, he is said to be ‘close friends’ with the Clintons, having contributed large sums of money to both their foundation and to Hillary’s senatorial campaigns.
 Conservatives have been lining up to take a swipe at their nominee apparent: ‘he’s a phantom candidate recruited by the left’ (Republican congressman Curbelo); ‘maybe he negotiated a deal with his buddy Hillary Clinton?’ (candidacy rival Jeb Bush); and ‘he jumped into this race because Bill Clinton urged him to’ (Conservative commentator Brian Cates).
 This last comment refers specifically to an hour long phone call between Donald and Bill shortly before the former announced his nomination.
 No one knows what was said.